This the multi-page printable view of this section. Click here to print.

 HTTP data from the server.

-The received data is provided under in data
+The received data is provided under in data part of the parameter tree.

 It depends on the parsing mode set in the configuration: